 She also doesn’t act like a royal, proven by the fact we wake up to her slinging an axe in the garden chopping wood.
 We spend the rest of the day doing not too much, hanging around the table and playing with Katze and Katze.
 At the point where we decide we need to get to Bern to our next Couchsurfing destination, Isabella insists that she will drive us.
 She really is one of the kindest and most caring hosts we’ve ever met.
 Truly a delight to stay with.
 Isabella happily drives us to Bern and drops us off where we meet our next host, Sandro.

 The train from Interlaken to Thun takes about half an hour.
 Bus number 21 also goes there but takes about an hour.
 Bern is 18 minutes away by train.

 There’s a campsite directly on the lake.
 We can’t vouch for it because we haven’t stayed there but it looks quite nice!
-Otherwise check out the deals on Booking below.
+Otherwise check out booking.com.

 Couchsurfing in Switzerland is great for various reasons – It’s an expensive country, and Swiss people are some of the friendliest we’ve ever met.
 Don’t limit yourself to the main locations like Interlaken etc but also consider the surrounding smaller villages.
 You’ll be able to get everywhere by public transport in no time and there’s plenty of hosts with big houses and big hearts!